cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 Finally, the Nix flake [flake.nix](./flake.nix) contains the derivation for building this specification, and its lock file [flake.lock](./flake.lock) records the commit hashes of all dependencies, thus enabling a fully reproducible set of dependencies.

 [^14]: https://agda.readthedocs.io/en/v2.6.4.3/tools/emacs-mode.html

-### Theorems

-See the Agda modules [`Peras.SmallStep.*`](https://github.com/input-output-hk/peras-design/tree/main/src/Peras/SmallStep) for proofs of the properties of the Peras protocol.

-> [!NOTE]
-> Quote the safety and liveness properties here?

 ## Copyright